 Sit back, relax and play the video.
 Do not start and stop, but play the video like a user of your website would.

 Right after watching and before you get distracted by the next think, answer these questions:

 Did I understand the message?

+Play the video in the background, maybe while making a cuppa.
 Without concentrating on the visuals, how does the video sound to you?

-It’s very easy to miss spelling mistakes, because we tend to skim over titles in video.
+It’s very easy to miss spelling mistakes, because we tend to skim over titles in the video.
 Stop the video, read the title and ensure you’re happy with it.